 4 – Identify “New Comers” at a Sector Level

-Using the new fund insights section within Metal, users can identify investors that have made their first investment in a given sector or sub-sector.
+Using the new fund insights section within Metal (Insights > New Funds), users can identify investors that have made their first investment in a given sector or sub-sector.
 Investors that make their first investment in a given space are often interested in identifying more companies that are building in the same space.

 Some of these investors may also be new firms that are just getting started.
 Such investors are particularly appealing given that new firms tend to have the highest appetite to deploy and the least amount of deal flow, making them excellent prospects as financing partners.